 Statistically speaking, you and/or your company really don’t need machine learning.

 By ‘statistically speaking’, I mean that most companies today have no absolutely no need for machine learning (ML).
-The majority of problems that companies want to throw at machine learning are fairly straightforward problems be ‘solved’ with a form of regression.
+The majority of problems that companies want to throw at machine learning are fairly straightforward problems that can be ‘solved’ with a form of regression.
 They may not be the simple linear regression of your Algebra 1 class, but they are probably nonetheless regression problems.
 Robin Hanson summed up these thoughts recently when he tweeted the following:

 Good CS expert says: Most firms that thinks they want advanced AI/ML really just need linear regression on cleaned-up data.

-— robin hanson (@robinhanson) November 28, 2016
+— Robin Hanson (@robinhanson) November 28, 2016

 Of particular note is the ‘cleaned-up data’ piece.
 That’s huge and something that many companies forget (or ignore) when working with their data.
 Without proper data quality, data governance and data management processes / systems, you’ll most likely fall into the Garbage in / Garbage out trap that has befallen many data projects.